earnor/look-ahead-planning/README.md

 ## Overview

-The tool supports **look-ahead scheduling** of prefabricated building modules: factory production, truck transport, on-site storage, and installation.
+The tool supports **look-ahead scheduling** of prefabricated building modules: factory production, factory storage, truck transport, on-site storage, and installation.
 Given module durations, installation precedence, resource capacities, and a working calendar, it builds a time-indexed MIP, solves it with Gurobi, and shows the resulting schedule in a desktop UI.

 When delays are recorded against a live schedule, the tool can **re-optimize from a detection time τ**, keeping completed and in-progress work fixed and planning the remainder.